Blog \

 • Note your seat preference (aisle, window, or no preference)

-What you're testing: Does the bot apply your loyalty numbers automatically on the next booking?
+Then run the test on your next booking: Does the bot apply your loyalty numbers automatically?
 Does it default to your home airport?
-These should happen without you asking.
+Both should happen without you asking.

 Day 4-5: Test a Complex Booking

-What to do: Book a multi-city trip or a trip that requires specific timing around meetings.
+Simple round-trips are easy, so they don't really stress-test the bot.
+Push it harder with something that would take 30+ minutes manually, like a multi-city trip or a trip with tight meeting timing.
 For example: "I need to be in Boston for a 2 PM meeting on Tuesday, then fly to Chicago for a 9 AM meeting Wednesday, back home Thursday evening."

-What you're testing: Can the bot handle timing constraints?
-Does it find flights that actually work for your schedule, or does it just return the cheapest options regardless of meeting times?
+This is where you find out whether the bot can actually handle timing constraints.
+Does it find flights that fit your schedule, or does it just return the cheapest options regardless of when you need to be somewhere?

-What you're testing: When you ask for flights to a city where you have a meeting scheduled, does the bot reference that meeting?
-Does it suggest arrival times that give you buffer before your appointment?
+The real test comes when you ask for flights to a city where you already have a meeting on the calendar.
+The bot should reference that meeting and suggest arrival times with buffer before your appointment.

 1. Automatic Loyalty Number Attachment

-Missing loyalty credit on business travel adds up fast.
-A single missed United flight can cost you 2,000-5,000 miles, and over a year of heavy travel, that's a free domestic flight you didn't earn.
-The right booking bot attaches your frequent flyer and hotel loyalty numbers to every booking without you asking.
-Effective loyalty program tracking prevents these losses.
+Over a year of heavy travel, a few missed loyalty credits add up to points and free trips you should have earned but didn't.
+The right bot attaches your frequent flyer and hotel loyalty numbers to every booking without you asking.
+Solid loyalty program tracking keeps those misses from piling up.

-To verify this is working, book a flight and check the confirmation email or airline website.
-If your loyalty number isn't attached and you have to add it manually, the automation isn't working.
+To verify, book a flight and check the confirmation.
+If your number isn't attached and you have to add it manually, the automation isn't real.

 2. Policy Compliance Indicators